JohanDuque/impressions/README.md

 `docker build -t impressions .`
 ##Run
 `docker run -d --publish=8888:8080 impressions:latest`
-It will start SpringBoot in a docker container, you can then check at `localhost:8888`
+It will start SpringBoot in a docker container.
+You can then check at `localhost:8888`

 ## Project Structure